 3. Get a Fluorescent Lamp for Dark Corners

 It is best not to position your Pothos in a dark corner.
-However, if you must, I suggest investing in an excellent fluorescent light.
+However, I suggest investing in an excellent fluorescent light if you must.

 After all, no one wants to be malnourished, neither you nor your Pothos.